 - Finance for transactions that endanger the environment

-- Finance for arms deals
+- Finance for arms trading

 - Finance for transactions related to pornography and prostitution

-- Finance for transactions that violate the core conventions of the ILO Declaration on Fundamental Principles and Rights at Work (e.g. freedom of association and the right to organise, forced labour, child labour and discrimination)
+- Finance for transactions that violate the core conventions of the ILO Declaration on Fundamental Principles and Rights at Work, e.g. freedom of association and the right to organise, forced labour, child labour and discrimination

-Ecologically and socially sensitive sectors
+Environmentally and socially sensitive sectors